Kgauza/hw/hw2/README.md

 git commit
 git push https://github.com/WITS-COMS2001/<student_number> master
 ```
 - Ensure that you include all files for your submission to be compiled.
 That is, if we run ```make``` on only the files you submitted, it should compile without errors.
-If your code doesn't compile or run, you will get 0.
+If your code does not compile or run, you will get 0.

 This assignment is due **14 October 2016, 11:59 PM**.
 Please ensure your final code is in your private repository by then!